jemmy655/kobocoin-abe/README-MYSQL.txt

 Abe setup for MySQL: 8 easy steps.

-1. Run the Bitcoin client once.
-It'll create a .bitcoin directory in your home directory, along with some other necessary files.
+1. Run the Kobocoin client once.
+It'll create a .Kobocoin directory in your home directory, along with some other necessary files.

 2. Install Python 2.7 and pycrypto and python-mysqldb.
 The Debian/Ubuntu packages are python2.7, python-crypto, and python-mysqldb.
 You can use PIP (python package manager) to get pycrypto; mysqldb requires (Debian/Ubuntu) sudo apt-get install python-mysqldb

+** Ubuntu users may need the following: sudo apt-get install python-pip python-dev python-crypto sudo pip install python-dateutil

 3. Install MySQL 5.x server and MySQL-Python.
 On Debian/Ubuntu:
 sudo apt-get install mysql-client mysql-server